 All of FieldTurf’s systems are tested using the latest equipment in the FieldTurf Innovation and Performance Center (FIPC).
 Located at the company’s headquarters the center ensures that any and all of FieldTurf’s existing and new systems set superior standards for performance in their respective classes.

 The state-of-the-art facility is one of, if not the most advanced research laboratory in the industry.
 FieldTurf’s development focuses on delivering safe, durable, and high performance turf systems with great value.
 The FIPC helps ensure that these objectives are being met.
-This is the Innovation & Performance Center content

 In July 2009, FieldTurf & Penn State joined forces to mark a historic industry-first relating to sports surface safety and development – the creation of Penn State's Sports Surface Research Center (SSRC).
 Today, the SSRC is the longest standing University based research center in America and is regarded as one of the foremost experts in the field of agricultural sciences and has developed a strong reputation for their efforts in synthetic turf research.